gregwhitaker/ratpack-service-example/README.md

     [Timer-0] INFO com.github.gregwhitaker.ratpackservice.example.services.ExampleService - Hello from the ExampleService! - 1514513622304
     [Timer-0] INFO com.github.gregwhitaker.ratpackservice.example.services.ExampleService - Hello from the ExampleService! - 1514513623308

+Point your web browser to [http://localhost:5050](http://localhost:5050) to access the test endpoint.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/ratpack-service-example/issues).